 Technical analysts said gold looked set for more gains after

-its 250-day average, preliminary Reuters data showed.
+150-day average, preliminary Reuters data showed.

-U.S. economic recovery was on the right track.
+suggesting U.S. economic recovery was on the right track.

 However, analysts said weakness from wider markets related